FerdousiHaque/api-testing-automation/README.md

 # Overview

 This project has been designed to serve all API test cases for all sites with reusable functionality.
-It checks api data for the desktop, tablet and mobile version.
 It’s Scalable, Robust and easy to maintain.
 It provides automation testing both pruction and staging version.

 ## Tools and Technologies